Click to add text...

 One day, two of the guys were late for rehearsal and when they finally arrived Gary asked, "Where have you Playboys been?"
 And the others said, "Hey, that's a good name."
 The point about being late was missed but from that confrontation, the group found their name.
 They were now known as Gary & The Playboys.

 The band rehearsed about a year before they auditioned for a job at Disneyland in 1964.
 No Disney employees knew about Lewis' celebrity father.
-"When we went down to Disneyland to audition, it was just Gary & the Playboys, We went through the channels we had to go through with no favors from dad or anything like that.
+"When we went down to Disneyland to audition, it was just Gary & the Playboys, We went through the channels we had to go through with no favors from dad.
 We got the job and I told everybody this is how I want to keep it.
 I don't want to get any jobs because I'm his son.
 I won't do it.
 I just will absolutely not do it.
 If you don't have talent, the door will slam in your face, anyway.”
 (2)

 The entertainment director of the park liked what he saw and heard and hired Gary and the boys on the spot to perform at the Space Bar in Tomorrowland.
 Audiences enthusiastically accepted them from the very first night and as the word spread, it was not long before they were playing to a packed house every night.
 At this point, guitarist Dave Walker handled most of the vocals with Gary on the drums.
 “We had no tunes of our own.
 They just wanted a dance band.
 That's where we were playing for June, July and August of 1964.”
 (3)